Academics » Exceptional Children

 • Have periodic reevaluations and an evaluation prior to any significant change in educational program.

-• Have an informal conference with the school principal and the multidisciplinary team and, if your concerns are not addressed, you may request an impartial hearing.
+• Have an informal conference with the school principal and the multidisciplinary team, and if your concerns are not addressed, you may request an impartial hearing.

-• Request an impartial formal hearing if there is disagreement related to actions regarding your child’s identification, evaluation, educational program or placement and be represented by counsel.
+• Request an impartial formal hearing if there is disagreement related to actions regarding your child’s identification, evaluation, educational program, or placement and be represented by counsel.

 Please contact the school for questions or concerns regarding your child’s education.